icaruseeee/vue3-event-bus/README.md

 # vue3-event-bus
-Since vue3 remoce $on / $off ...
+Since vue3 removed $on / $off ...
 I need a place to store global events.